BlueJeansAndRain/NeedJS/README.md

     * Relative module paths only.
     * Secure (sandbox) mode only (module.paths and module.uri do not exist).
 * Compatible with NodeJS require()
+    * NeedJS implements a subset of the features supported by NodeJS.
+The feature subset is a _stricter_ implementation of CommonJS modules than NodeJS modules.
+This means that NodeJS supports everything NeedJS does, but NeedJS does not support all of NodeJS's module features.
-    * Scripts written to load modules using NeedJS require() in the browser, will work in NodeJS require() assuming the same relative file structure.
+    * Scripts written to work NeedJS require() in the browser, will work in NodeJS require() assuming the same relative file structure.
-    * Scripts written to work with NodeJS require() will only work with NeedJS in the browser if all require() calls use relative module paths.
+    * Scripts written to work with NodeJS require() will only work with NeedJS require() in the browser if all modules paths are relative.
         * When top-level modules are supported, then only NodeJS core modules will be unsupported in NeedJS.

 Roadmap